Lidya1234/restaurant/README.md

 # restaurant

-This project is a simple restaurant website built with HTML, CSS and Js.It displays the
+This project is a simple restaurant website built with HTML, CSS, and Js.
+It displays the
 ## Built With

 - HTML5